 We love soup and eat it year-round but it’s especially good during the cooler months.
 Here are a few of our favorites that we know you’ll love.

-- Italian wedding soup - tiny turkey meatballs, spinach, and acini di pepe pasta simmered in a chicken-based broth.
+- Italian wedding soup with turkey meatballs – tiny turkey meatballs, spinach, and acini di pepe pasta simmered in a chicken-based broth.

 - Italian lentil soup – carrots, celery, onion, lentils, spinach, and a touch of tomato.